vert-x3/vertx-web-site/src/site/blog/posts/2020-10-01-jwt-auth-with-keycloak.md

 To test our application we can use the following `curl` commands in a bash like shell to obtain an JWT access token to call one of our endpoints as the user `tester` with the role `user`.

-Note that this example uses the cli tool [jq](https://stedolan.github.io/jq/) for json processing.
+Note that this example uses the cli tool [jq](https://stedolan.github.io/jq/) for JSON processing.

 ```bash
 KC_USERNAME=tester